PiotrFLEURY/rive_waves/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Rive.app

+The waves animation has been created using [Rive](https://rive.app/).

+## Rive Flutter

+The Rive Flutter package is available on [https://pub.dev/packages/rive](https://pub.dev/packages/rive).